desiderati/commons/README.md

 - Fixed a bug related to Swagger configuration.
 It was not taking into account the fact that the context path could be different from /.
 - Fixed a bug related to Commons Herd.io Notification's auto-configuration.
-- Fixed a bug when table prefix was configured blank.
+- Fixed a bug when the table prefix was configured blank.
 See: **DefaultPhysicalNamingStrategy**.
 - Created class **MongoContainer**.
 - Changed the **MockJwtAuthorizedUserSecurityContextFactory**.
 Now, it's mandatory the JWT token bean configuration.